Carnagion/dissertation/diss/diss.typ

 == Branch-and-Bound Program

-#todo("Write short introduction to branch-and-bound program")
+#todo("Write short introduction to branch-and-bound program and various de-icing strategies")

 === Decomposed De-Icing

-#todo("Include explanation and pseudocode for decomposed de-icing mode")
+#todo("Include explanation and pseudocode for decomposed de-icing by TOBT as well as by CTOT")

 === Integrated De-Icing

-#todo("Include explanation and pseudocode for integrated de-icing mode")
+#todo("Include explanation and pseudocode for integrated de-icing")

 === Rolling Horizon Extension